Policy Number: 607-AResponsible Office: HR/BenefitsEffective Date: 7/1/10Revised: 5/12/15; 7/1/20; 1/1/22

 On the first day of the month following the hire date, eligible employees can contribute toward their retirement by tax-deferring salary dollars into one of two retirement contracts: TIAA/CREF and Fidelity Investments.
 Employees are immediately fully vested in all contributions.
 Each year, the Internal Revenue Service establishes a maximum contribution amount allowed for each calendar year.

-Upon completion of one year of full-time employment with the University, employees are eligible to receive a University contribution to their retirement account of five percent (5%) of their base salary.
-Employees must themselves contribute a minimum of five percent (5%) into their retirement account in order to receive the University’s 5% contribution.
-Upon completion of five years of employment, the University contribution increases to 10% of an employee’s base salary provided the employee contribution is at least 5%.
+Upon completion of one year of qualifying employment with the University, employees are eligible to receive a University contribution to their retirement account of five percent (5%) of their base salary*.
+Employees must themselves contribute a minimum of five percent (5%) into their retirement account in order to receive the University’s contribution.
+Upon completion of five years of employment, the University contribution increases to 8% of an employee’s base salary provided the employee contribution is at least 5%.

 No University plan contributions will be made based on any participant plan contributions allocated to the TIAA-CREF Supplemental Retirement Annuity.